LeidenUniversityLibrary/fromthepage-podman/README.md

 After loading the existing data, start the FromThePage container.
 Depending on the version you are coming from and the size of your database, running migrations may take a while.

+### Reverse proxy

+If you run this application behind a reverse proxy, make sure that the proxy sets the request header `X-Forwarded-Proto: https`, so that the application understands that the request was made using HTTPS.
+It is important that `https` is in lowercase.